Business Model Canvas: the 9-step business plan

 4. Customer relations: online or offline?

 Choose how you want to interact with your customer.
-This can differ per customer group.
-From fully automated to personal face-to-face contact.
-This fully depends on your goal.
-Do you want to bring in new customers, keep existing customers, fast delivery times or an excellent customer rating?
-The customer relationships and contact moments you choose have a lot of influence on the entire impression you leave on your customer.
-It is about the reputation of your company and of you as an entrepreneur.
-The trick is to coordinate different channels in such a way that a great customer experience is created that pays for you.
+This can differ per customer group and depends on your goal.
+Do you want to bring in new customers or keep existing customers?
+Are you aiming for faster delivery times or a better customer rating?
+The customer relationships and contact moments you choose influence the impression you leave on your customer.
+A good customer experience can make money for your company.

 5. Income flows: who will pay you for what?